stephanieyenyu/AMR_System/README.md

 # Flashbot — Autonomous Parcel Delivery for Residential Buildings

 A parcel delivery system built on a Pudu autonomous mobile robot, developed and exercised against physical hardware at Aurotek across 21 days of recorded testing.
-The resident-facing flow runs through LINE: arrival notice, collection scheduling, and cargo door release by scanning the QR code on the robot's screen.
-Building staff register parcels, monitor the robot, and resolve exceptions from a web dashboard.
+The residents' interface runs through LINE: arrival notice, collection scheduling, and cargo door release by scanning the QR code on the robot's screen.
+Building staff register packages, monitor the robot, and resolve exceptions on the dashboard.

-The engineering problem is not delivery.
+The engineering problem is not about delivery.
 A parcel in this system has more distinct ways to end than the nominal one — refusal at the door, collection timeout, resident decline, emergency recall, expiry, dispatch loss, door-assignment loss — and each carries its own transitions, timeout and recovery path.
 A run succeeds when the parcel reaches a terminal